Simulating the climate system dynamics

 The team strategy is based on a dual approach combining theoretical modeling studies and on the development of high-level softwares, such as, for instance, the OASIS and OpenPALM couplers, needed to address the various linkages involved in climate science or in multi-physical / multi-component industrial applications.

-To contribute to transverse axes
+To contribute to application and transverse axes

 For many years, the team is associated with the National Centre for Scientific Research (CNRS) through the UMR CECI 5318 research unit.